 Members of the Board of Directors

 Hon.
-Paul L. Abrams is a United States Magistrate Judge, Central District of California.
+André Birotte, Jr. is a judge of the United States District Court, Central District of California.

 Mark Byrne is a principal of Byrne & Nixon and is a past president of the Los Angeles Chapter.

 John Carson is Of Counsel in Lewis Roca Rothgerber Christie's Intellectual Property practice group.
 His practice includes all phases of patent, trademark, copyright and trade secret law, including licensing and litigation.

 Jeffrey Chemerinsky is an Assistant United States Attorney.

 Lana Choi is a Deputy County Counsel at the Los Angeles Office of the County Counsel.
 She currently works in the Sheriff’s Legal Advisory Unit, providing in-house counsel on a variety of matters, including civil and criminal discovery, contracts, media/intellectual property, and the Public Records Act.
 Lana represents the Sheriff’s Department in 1983 civil rights, tort, and Second Amendment/firearms cases in federal and state court.
 She currently serves as a Central District Lawyer Representative to the Ninth Circuit Judicial Conference.